Ernyoke/ervin-szilagyi-static-site/src/articles/an-introduction-to-aws-batch.md

 ## Conclusions

-In this article we've seen an fairly in-depth introduction about AWS Batch service.
-We also talked about when to use AWS Batch and when to consider other services that might be more adequate for the task in hand.
-We have also build a batch job from the scratch using Terraform, Docker and Python.
+In this article, we've seen a fairly in-depth introduction to the AWS Batch service.
+We also talked about when to use AWS Batch and when to consider other services that might be more adequate for the task at hand.
+We have also built a batch job from the scratch using Terraform, Docker, and Python.

-In conclusion, I think AWS Batch is a powerful service and it gets over shadowed by other offerings targeting more specific tasks.
+In conclusion, I think AWS Batch is a powerful service and it gets overshadowed by other offerings targeting more specific tasks.
 While the service itself abstracts away the provisioning of the underlying infrastructure, the whole setup process of a batch job can be still challenging and the official documentation in many cases lacks clarity.
-Ultimately, if we don't want to get in the weeds, we can rely on a [Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/batch/aws/latest) maintained by the community.
+Ultimately, if we don't want to get in the weeds, we can rely on a [Terraform module](https://registry.terraform.io/modules/terraform-aws-modules/batch/aws/latest) maintained by the community to spin up a batch job.

 The source code used for this article can also be found on GitHub at this URL: [https://github.com/Ernyoke/aws-batch-demo](https://github.com/Ernyoke/aws-batch-demo).